RetroFloppy/transformenator/readme.txt

-New for v1.3:
+New for v1.4:

- * Recursive transform specs - changes are now fed back to input stream and exposed to subsequent transforms
+ * Bytes within a range can be shifted by a constant value.
-   - This can cause loops if your specs change data to the same thing (i.e. "0d = 0d0a")
+   - This makes PETSCII or similar shifted-ASCII changes simple (i.e. [41..5a] = 61)

-   - Use the hashmark instead of equals sign in these cases (i.e. "0d # 0d0a") to move past once substituted
+ * Recursive transform specs - the meaning of '=' and '#' have been swapped since being introduced in 1.3.
+The default '=' is now to move past the substitution, which is expected to be the typical intention.
+The much less commonly needed '#' now means to feed the substitution back for subsequent rules to act on.

- * "Must be non-zero" specification ("!!") - similar to "don't care," but allows any value except zero to match
+   - This can cause loops if your specs change data to the same thing (i.e. "0d # 0d0a")

 Transformenator introduction: